requests/requests-oauthlib/docs/examples/real_world_example.rst

 Web App Example of OAuth 2 web application flow
 ===============================================

-OAuth is commonly used by web applications and not command line applications like the other examples show case.
-The example below shows what such a web application might look like using an imaginary web framework and GitHub as a provider.
-It should be easily transferrable to any web framework.
+OAuth is commonly used by web applications.
+The example below shows what such a web application might look like using the `Flask web framework
+<http://flask.pocoo.org/>_` and GitHub as a provider.
+It should be easily
+transferrable to any web framework.

 .. code-block:: python